adityam/linux-blog/content/post/converting-supernote-files-to-pdf.md

 Now, the reason that I want automatic pdf conversion is that PDF is a universal format and can be read on any device.
-In contrast, all the digital notebook devices or apps use a propriaty format, which cannot be read easily on other devices.
+In contrast, all the digital notebook devices or apps use a propriety format, which cannot be read easily on other devices.
 That's why I like the automatic conversion on Boox.
 That (along with DropSync to instantly sync the converted file) means that I always have access to the latest version of my notebooks everywhere.
 On SuperNote, I